+PRELIMINARY PROSPECTUS

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED JULY 13, 2020
+SUBJECT TO COMPLETION

+DATED DECEMBER 7, 2020

-91,062 Shares of Common Stock Up to 50,087 Shares of Common Stock underlying Warrants
+236,375 Shares of Common Stock Up to 281,903 Shares of Common Stock underlying Warrants

-This prospectus relates to the offer and resale of up to an aggregate of 141,149 shares of common stock of Summit Wireless Technologies, Inc. (the "Company", "we", "us" or "our"), which consists of (i) 91,062 shares of our common stock (the "Shares"), par value \$0.0001 per share (the "Common Stock"), and up to 45,534 shares (the "Investor Warrant Shares") of our Common Stock issuable upon exercise of common stock purchase warrants issued by us to investors (the "Investor Warrants") in connection with a private placement transaction conducted by the Company in February 2020 (the "February 2020 Private Placement"), whereby an aggregate of 91,062 Shares and Investor Warrants to purchase up to an aggregate of 45,534 Investor Warrant Shares were issued to such investors, and (ii) up to 4,553 shares of Common Stock (the "Placement Agent Warrant Shares" and collectively with the Investor Warrant Shares, the "Warrant Shares") issuable upon exercise of a common stock purchase warrant (the "Placement Agent Warrant") and collectively with the Investor Warrants, the "Warrants") issued to Alexander Capital, L.P. ("Alexander") as partial compensation for serving as placement agent for the February 2020 Private Placement.
-The holders of the Shares, the Warrants and the Warrant Shares are each referred to herein as a "Selling Stockholder" and collectively as the "Selling Stockholders".
+This prospectus relates to the offer and resale of up to an aggregate of 518,278 shares of common stock of Summit Wireless Technologies, Inc. (the "Company", "we", "us" or "our"), which consists of (i) 236,375 shares of our common stock (the "Shares"), par value \$0.0001 per share (the "Common Stock"), (ii) up to 45,534 additional shares of Common Stock (the "Amended Warrant Shares") issuable upon exercise of certain outstanding common stock purchase warrants at an exercise price of \$2.55 per share (the "Amended Warrants"), which warrants were originally issued to the Selling Stockholders on February 28, 2020 and were amended to increase the maximum number of shares issuable upon exercise of such warrants to 91,068 shares of Common Stock (of which 45,534 shares of Common Stock have been registered pursuant to the Company's Registration Statement on Form S-3 (File No. 333-239845), which was declared effective by the U.S. Securities and Exchange Commission on July 23, 2020), and (iii) up to 236,369 shares of Common Stock (the "Settlement Warrant Shares" and collectively with the Amended Warrant Shares, the "Warrant Shares") issuable upon exercise of an outstanding common stock purchase warrant (the "Settlement Warrant" and collectively with the Settlement Warrant, the "Warrant"), at an exercise price of \$2.55 per share, pursuant to the settlement agreements, each dated November 9, 2020, between the Company each of the Selling Stockholders (the "Settlement Agreements"), in order to resolve a dispute between the Selling Stockholders and the Company regarding certain registration rights in connection with a private placement transaction conducted by the Company in February 2020 (the "February 2020 Private Placement"), whereby an aggregate of 91,062 shares of Common Stock and warrants to purchase up to an aggregate of 45,534 shares of Common Stock were issued to such Selling Stockholders.
+The holders of the Shares, the Warrants and the Warrant Shares are each referred to herein as a "Selling Stockholder" and collectiv